tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

         Port 2222
         IdentityFile ~/.ssh/id_rsa

-Again, using the ``.ssh/config`` file in this way means that we do not remember port numbers and what options to invoke the ``scp`` and ``ssh`` commands with.
+Again, using the ``.ssh/config`` file in this way means that we do not need to remember port numbers and what options to invoke the ``scp`` and ``ssh`` commands with.
 Copying a file can then be achieved using the concise syntax below.